-The first six months of this project have been a bit of a whirlwind.
-Some things I’m intending to put here, such as ddited interviews with bands, will follow soon.
+The first few months of this project have been a bit of a whirlwind.
+Some things I’m intending to put here, such as edited interviews with bands, will follow soon.
 But media so far has been more extensive than I could have hoped.
 It has involved appearances on Sky News and ITV, being interviewed by Jamelia for a show on music in the Midlands, and involvement in BBC Radio coverage of major metal events such as Black Sabbath’s final gig.
 There’s one example here…

 There’ve also been appearances on fantastic local radio shows like The Midweek Mosh and opportunities to bring the worlds of university research and metal together.
 This, for instance, is me (in my battle jacket) alongside Tony Iommi on campus at the University of Birmingham before an evening discussing Black Sabbath’s role in Birmingham’s past and future: